-In what disorders do you treat?
+Q: In what disorders do you treat?

 - Stroke Recovery - improving communication and cognitive deficits after a brain injury

 - Voice Treatment - Treat the loudness and voice strength changes that are common with neurological conditions like Parkinsons.
 Certified in Lee Silverman Voice Treatment and trained in SPEAK OUT!

 - Dementia Consultations - evaluations to identify communication strengths, training caregivers on approaches and strategies to improve effective communication, reduce challenging behaviors and improve quality of life.